 - Checking Electrical Connections

-Secure and inspect all electrical connections to prevent voltage drops or shorts.
-Loose wiring can cause motor failure and operational hazards in your HVLS fan system.
+Inspect all electrical connections of your HVLS fan motor regularly to avoid voltage drops or shorts.
+Loose or damaged wiring can cause motor failure and create operational hazards.
+Secure and tighten connections to maintain safe and effective operation of your HVLS fan system.

 - Monitoring Motor Temperature